nishant-wavhal/MetaDataConfigurationReciepe/README.md

     Pricing with UUID.

 ## Assumption
-   - IDP is already taking care of UUID generatiom which need to be populated on Salesforce Contact?Customer User Provisioning.
+   - IDP is already taking care of UUID generatiom which need to be populated on Salesforce Contact/Customer User Provisioning.

 ## What to Do?
     - DataModel : Custom metadata for mainting configuration of Countries and Products Pricing.